Employment / Optional Practical Training

 - Copy of passport page(s) showing your name, photograph, date of birth, and passport expiration date

-Once you submit your STEM OPT packet to ISS, allow time for processing.
-You will receive an email once your STEM OPT I-20 has been mailed or is ready for pick up.
+3. Allow time for ISS processing.
+You will receive an email from ISS once your STEM OPT Extension Packet is ready for pick up or has been mailed as requested.

 - After you receive your STEM OPT I-20 from ISS, use the STEM OPT Extension Application Checklist to assemble all the necessary documents to submit to USCIS.
-Do not forget to include two (2) U.S. passport style photos and a check or money order for $410 payable to U.S. Department of Homeland Security.
+Do not forget to add the Form I-765 and sign in black ink.
+Refer to the Guidelines for Completing Form I-765 while completing the form.
+Additionally, prepare two (2) U.S. passport style photos and a check or money order for $410 payable to U.S. Department of Homeland Security.
+The I-765, passport photos and payment are not required by ISS but must be included in the STEM OPT Extension Packet that you will mail to USCIS.

 - Make copies of the entire application for your records before mailing.